 Why Does My Back Feel Stiff?
 Causes and Gentle Relief

 Why does my back feel stiff: usually because the muscles around the spine are guarding and staying switched on, not because something is broken.
-Here is what drives it, plus a short lesson to invite ease.
+Here is what drives it, plus a short practice to invite ease.

 In short